Niltiac98/Lifeguard-Vigilance-Dashboard/README.md

 ## Usage & Conclusion
 ![Screenshot 2024-07-18 183153](https://github.com/user-attachments/assets/8e1f1d02-2095-465e-8a8d-2da9cddb51b3)

 Lifeguard instructors/supervisors utilize this dashboard daily to derive actionable insights.
 The data helps in making informed decisions about training focus and task delegation.
 Future enhancements could involve more detailed analysis of audit content, including factors like lifeguard position (sitting, standing, roving) and time of day, to further refine training and operational strategies.
+Additionally, adding clear and concise data definitions would allow this dashboard to be used more widely.

 View the dashboard here: https://public.tableau.com/app/profile/caitlin.hueckstaedt/viz/LifeguardVigilance/LifeguardAuditTracker